 Study species

-The Xanthagrion erythoneurum commonly known as Red and blue damselfly is a medium size damselfly (19–21 mm) of the Coenagrionidae family (Zygoptera: Odonata).
+Xanthagrion erythoneurum, commonly known as the Red and blue damselfly, is a medium size damselfly (19–21 mm) of the Coenagrionidae family (Zygoptera: Odonata).
 This species is widely distributed across all Australian states and commonly found in ponds, marshes and dams (Theischinger & Hawking, 2006).
-The adult male can be easily distinguished from the other Coenagrionidae species by the red face, red thorax, red two and a half abdominal segments, and by the blue bands in abdominal segments eight and nine (Figure 1a) (Theischinger & Hawking, 2006).
-The females are similar to males, however, their abdomen is dorsally black without any blue band (Figure 1b).
-In the Sydney region, this species can be seen in flight from September to April and their reproductive season lasts throughout this whole period (Peer observation).
+The adult male can be easily distinguished from the other Coenagrionidae species by the red face, red thorax, two and a half red abdominal segments, and by the blue bands on abdominal segments eight and nine (Figure 1a) (Theischinger & Hawking, 2006).
+The females are similar to males, but their abdomen is dorsally black without any blue band (Figure 1b).
+In the Sydney region, this species can be seen in flight from September to April and their reproductive season lasts throughout this whole period (Per observation).

-We collected adult male and female X. erythroneurum damselflies using an insect sweeping net from the lake situated in the North Ryde campus of Macquarie University, NSW, Australia.
+We collected adult male and female X. erythroneurum damselflies using an insect sweeping net from the lake situated on the North Ryde campus of Macquarie University, NSW, Australia.
 Permission was not required to collect this damselfly species because this species is not protected in Australia and studies were conducted outside of any national park or protected area.

 Reflectance spectra

 We measured the reflectance spectra of the abdominal blue bands of the males from the segments S8 and S9 and the black colouration of the females in the same segments with a Jazz Ocean optics spectrophotometer (Ocean optics, USA).
 We set the spectrophotometer at an integration time of 20 milliseconds with an average of five successive scans.
-We used a PX-2 pulse xenon light source and took the measurements relative to a white standard WS-1.
-We immobilized the damselflies by restraining in a refrigerator at 40C for five minutes before taking the spectra.
+We used a PX-2 pulse xenon light source and took the measurements relative to a white standard, WS-1.
+We immobilized the damselflies by restraining them in a refrigerator at 40C for five minutes before taking the spectra.
 We focused the light source of the spectrophotometer perpendicular to the cuticular surface of the damselflies and measured spectra from a uniform distance of 2mm.
 We used a black velvet cloth to block light between the probe and the specimen.
 We measured spectra of the plant leaves from the pond site where the damselflies usually perch to quantify the background spectrum.
 We measured reflectance spectra of the damselflies and background leaves between 300nm to 700nm averaged from three measurements.

 Discriminability

-We used a discriminability index (D) to estimate the chromatic discriminability (Ds) of the dorsal coloration of eighth and ninth abdominal segments of the damselflies (blue in male and black in female) against the natural background based on the index proposed by Hastad et al. (Hastad, Victorsson, & Ödeen, 2005):
+We used a discriminability index (D) to estimate the chromatic discriminability (Ds) of the dorsal coloration of the eighth and ninth abdominal segments of the damselflies (blue in males and black in females) against the natural background based on the index proposed by Hastad et al. (Hastad, Victorsson, & Ödeen, 2005):

 Ds= ΔSD- ΔSBΔSD,